anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 outgoing variables.
 Results can be viewed by running `m[:ComponentName, :VariableName]` for the desired component and variable.

-To run the stochastic version of Mimi-PAGE, which uses parameter distributions, see the `montecarlo.jl` file in the src folder.
+To run the stochastic version of Mimi-PAGE, which uses parameter distributions, see the `mcs.jl` file in the src folder.
 The current Monte Carlo process outputs a selection of variables that are important for validation, but these can be modified by the user if desired.
 The user can also set the number of Monte Carlo runs in